terendex/Vehicle-Management-System-For-Saint-Louis-College/README.md

 The live WebSocket stream (webcam and RTSP) deduplicates repeated scans of the same plate within a configurable window (`SystemSettings.scan_dedup_seconds`, default 60 s).
 Manual plate entry and photo upload have no cooldown — every call is logged.

+### Vehicle Registration & Pass Applications

+Applicants apply for a vehicle pass through the public **`/register`** form — no login required:

+- **Self-service** — from the Login page, *Apply for a Vehicle Pass* opens the form, or *Scan to apply on your phone* shows a QR code that opens `/register` on a mobile device.
+- **Walk-in** — at the CDSO office, an admin opens **Vehicle Registration Management → Registration Form QR** to display or print a QR code that walk-in applicants scan to register from their own phone.

+Submitted applications land in **Vehicle Registration Management**, where Admin/CDSO review them (filterable by status and date range), then accept or reject.
+Accepted registrations issue the owner a vehicle QR pass.

+### Security Guard Login (Gate Kiosks)

+Guards sign in via credentials or QR at the security login link:

+- **[http://localhost:5173/security/guard-login](http://localhost:5173/security/guard-login)** — standard guard login (pick a gate on screen).
+- **[http://localhost:5173/security/guard-login/gate1](http://localhost:5173/security/guard-login/gate1)** / **[/gate4](http://localhost:5173/security/guard-login/gate4)** — kiosk mode, which pins the station to that gate (back-button trapped, gate switching disabled).

+Legacy `/security/qr-login` links redirect automatically.

 ---

 ## Project Structure